jgneff/openjdk/README.md

 * the package information and latest builds on Launchpad, and
 * the channel where the package is published in the Snap Store.

-The OpenJDK packages on the *candidate* channel are eventually promoted to the *stable* channel.

 The [Launchpad build farm](https://launchpad.net/builders) runs each build in a transient container created from trusted images to ensure a clean and isolated build environment.
 Snap packages built on Launchpad include a manifest that lets you verify the build and identify its dependencies.

 ## Verify